donaldamadi/Journal/README.md

 # Journal
-A journal app built with python
+A journal app written in python.
+It shows the use of the major concepts of OOP.